autumnchris/resources-for-web-developers/README.md

 **[&#8679; Back to Index](#index)**

 ### Books
 Consider the probability of the information in the books provided to be out of date due to the passage of time since publishing.
-Technologies and practices in the software industry grow and change pretty rabidly.
+Technologies and practices in the software industry grow and change pretty rapidly.
 So keep this thought in mind and compare it with other resources you come across.

 Name | Cost
 ---- | ----